The Quick and the Dead (1995 film): Critical reception

+Critic and Raimi biographer Bill Warren wrote that the film "is a very conscious (though not self-conscious) attempt to recreate some of the themes, style, and appeal of Sergio Leone's majestically operatic spaghetti Westerns of the 1960s, especially the Man with No Name trilogy that starred Clint Eastwood.
+It's brisker, more romantic, and somehow more American than Leone's movies."

 Jonathan Rosenbaum of the Chicago Reader observed, "Raimi tries to do a Sergio Leone, and though The Quick and the Dead is highly enjoyable in spots, it doesn't come across as very convincing, perhaps because nothing can turn Sharon Stone into Charles Bronson."

 Peter Travers of Rolling Stone felt that "The Quick and the Dead plays like a crazed compilation of highlights from famous Westerns.
 Raimi finds the right look, but misses the heartbeat.
 You leave the film dazed instead of dazzled, as if an expert marksman had drawn his gun, only to shoot himself in the foot."

 Critical reassessment

-Although having a mixed critical reception upon release, The Quick and the Dead has received praise from Sam Raimi fans.
+Although having a mixed critical reception on release, The Quick and the Dead has received praise from Sam Raimi fans.
 Tom Reimann of Collider considers the film as one of Raimi's best movies: "The movie is so unabashedly bonkers that it’s impossible not to have a good time."

 Scott Hallam of Dread Central praised Raimi's directing and versatility in multiple genres of film and the cast.

-Jay Royston of WhatCulture.com praised the film and considered it one of Raimi's finest movies by saying, "...I have to put it in the top three Raimi movies, maybe because it is so unlike other Raimi films, yet combines all three of the best qualities of a director already mentioned; working with actors, innovating camera shots, and telling a good story visually."
+Jay Royston of WhatCulture praised the film and considered it one of Raimi's finest movies by saying, "...I have to put it in the top three Raimi movies, maybe because it is so unlike other Raimi films, yet combines all three of the best qualities of a director already mentioned; working with actors, innovating camera shots, and telling a good story visually."

 Bill Gibron of PopMatters said, "This was the geek breaking point for many a certified Raimaniac.
 First off, it was a Western in the days when the genre was more or less struggling for life.
 In addition, it starred a yet to be hot Leonardo DiCaprio, a question mark named Russell Crowe, and the sexually inert Sharon Stone.
 About the only thing it had going for it was Raimi's manic direction, and even that seemed...showy.
 Still, in retrospect, this is a good film, undermined by forces outside itself."

-Matt Schimkowitz of AVClub also praised the film: "With a cast like that, it’s expected, but it’s never been this stylish, original, and fun.
-Ben Travis of Empire ranked it as Raimi's third-best movie: "It’s a real sharp-shooter, an ultra-stylish shootout spectacular with a top cast, and some of his most creative camerawork."
+Matt Schimkowitz of The A.V.
+Club praised the film: "With a cast like that, it's expected, but it's never been this stylish, original, and fun."
+Ben Travis of Empire magazine ranked it as Raimi's third-best movie: "It's a real sharp-shooter, an ultra-stylish shootout spectacular with a top cast, and some of his most creative camerawork."